-International students seeking the fullest possible integration into student life at SUNY Cortland may apply for residence hall housing through the proper channels in Whitaker International Hall, Hayes Hall or West Campus.
-The purchase of a dining plan will be required for all residence halls, with the exception of West Campus.
-Residential Services will provide housing for international students during vacation periods.
-Additional charges will be levied for these services.
+International students seeking the fullest possible integration into student life at SUNY Cortland may apply for oncampus residence hall housing.
+The purchase of a dining plan will be required for all residence halls, with the exception of West Campus Apartments.
+Residential Life and Housing will provide housing for international students during vacation periods.
+Additional fees may be charged for these services.